- Open fire

 All lower ground floor situated below ref.
 18478.
 One double bedroom.
 Shower room with shower, basin and WC.
 Open plan living area with small kitchenette, dining area and sitting area with woodburning stove.

 Electric panel heaters with woodburning stove in sitting area.
 Electric oven and hob, microwave, fridge, dishwasher, TV with Freeview, DVD, CD/radio, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
-Loading/unloading area approx. 100 yards from cottage - no parking in Staithes village.
-There are two pay & display car parks at the top of Staithes village approx. 5 mins walk from the property, one of which is free from end of October to start of April.
+Pay and display car parks available in the top part of the village, charges apply at certain times of the year.
+Loading/unloading area approx. 100 yards from cottage - no parking at the bottom of Staithes village.
 Small patio area at front with bench.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shops, pubs and beach 2 mins walk.
 Note: This property is accessed via a short flight of steps.
 Note: Mobile phone reception is limited in Staithes.
 Note: Parking and stairs may mean cottage is unsuitable for the less mobile.
 Note: Check-in 4pm.

 - Last minute

 About the location